nghiango1/nghiango1.github.io/docs/Networks/Lap01/LAP 1 - Routing.md

 Consider we having this network [[NETWORK LAP 1 - VPN route.canvas|NETWORK LAP 1 - VPN route]], route the Admin to access the Private LAN (the Router can't not access and change route table)

+The 192.168.1.254 gateway have 2 network card to make route traffic between 192.168.1.0/24 and  192.168.2.0/24

+Jump server also have two network card too.
+But all other Private Lan 2 client only have 192.168.1.254 as default gateway

 ![[Pasted image 20230818184045.png|Pasted image 20230818184045.png]]

 # Solve